435th Air Ground Operations Wing

 The 435th Air Ground Operations Wing is an active unit of the United States Air Force, assigned to the United States Air Forces in Europe.
 It is stationed at Ramstein Air Base, Germany.

-The current commander is Colonel Bryan T. Callahan, who took command in July 2021, and his command chief is Command Chief Master Sergeant Corey J. Crow.
+The current commander is Colonel Leland K. Cowie II, who took command on 18 June 2025, and his command chief is Command Chief Master Sergeant Jared S. Roman.

 The 435 AGOW is the second USAF wing solely dedicated to supporting battlefield airmen.
-It consolidated the tactical air control party and battlefield weather specialties of the 4th ASOG, the contingency communications support of the 435th Air and Space Communications Group, and the expeditionary support to assess, prepare and operate airfields for air expeditionary forces of the CRG.
-Both of the groups previously part of the 86th Airlift Wing were transferred to the 435th AGOW.
+It consolidated the Tactical Air Control Party and battlefield weather specialties of the 4th Air Support Operations Group (4 ASOG), the contingency communications support of the 435th Communications Operations Group (435 COG), and the expeditionary support to assess, prepare and operate airfields for air expeditionary forces of the 435th Contingency Response Group (435 CRG).

 Mission

 The 435 AGOW comprises three groups.
 Each groups supports a specific portion of the wing's multifaceted mission.